Gloria2tt/T3M/README.md

-# T3M
-This is the offical code of T3M.
+This is the official code for T3M.

 I have been busy with my master's thesis for the past two months.
-I will finish my master's degree on June 30, 2024.
-I am currently traveling and dealing with some school matters.
-I will update the code description in early July.
+I will complete my master's degree on June 30, 2024.
+Currently, I am traveling and addressing some school matters.
+I will update the code description on July 13 and 14.

+The current code is my own experimental version.
+I will organize them, but there are some of my improvements to the model in it, which I believe is also of some value.